tatsujb/installFAFscript/README.md

 ### 5th

 Then it downloads Forged Alliance. this will take a while.
-Once it's done steam starts again in order to finalize installation and start (non root hard drive installation is not supported.
-(E.G.: to a secondary storage HHD, for now I only support installing to SDA.))
+Once it's done steam starts again in order to finalize installation (non root hard drive installation is not supported.
+(E.G.: to a secondary storage HHD, for now I only support installing to SDA.)) and then start Forged Alliance.

 accept terms. you can tick the box "Launch game as soon as it's read ready".